ctorney/matplotlib-backend-sixel/README.md

  - `$ pip install --user matplotlib-backend-sixel`

 or clone this repo and run
- - `$cd matplotlib-backend-sixel && pip install . `
+ - `$ cd matplotlib-backend-sixel && pip install . `

 Configure matplotlib to use the module by either setting the environment variable `MPLBACKEND` to `module://matplotlib-backend-sixel`